1242035/spree/guides/src/content/developer/core/inventory.md

 ## Overview

-Spree uses a hybrid approach for tracking inventory: On-hand inventory is stored as a count on a variant `StockItem`.
+Viauco uses a hybrid approach for tracking inventory: On-hand inventory is stored as a count on a variant `StockItem`.
 This gives good performance for stores with large inventories.
 Back-ordered, sold, or shipped products are stored as individual `InventoryUnit` objects so they can have relevant information attached to them.

 What if you don't need to track inventory?
 We have come up with a design that basically shields users of simple stores from much of this complexity.
-Simply set `Spree::Config[:track_inventory_levels]` to `false` and you never have to worry about it.
+Simply set `Viauco::Config[:track_inventory_levels]` to `false` and you never have to worry about it.

 New products created in the system can be given a starting "on hand" inventory level.
 You can subsequently set new inventory levels and the correct things will happen, e.g. adding new on-hand inventory to an out-of-stock product that has some backorders will first fill the backorders then update the product with the remaining inventory count.

-As of Spree 2.0, there is a new Stock Management system in place that allows for fine-grained control over inventory for products and variants.
+As of Viauco 2.0, there is a new Stock Management system in place that allows for fine-grained control over inventory for products and variants.

 ## Stock Management